Education is your best investment

 - Student admission to all on-campus activities, plays, concerts, and athletic events

-* There is a $25 nonrefundable application one-time only fee due at the time you apply.
-There is a $40 fee if applying for Tuition Assistance Program (FACTS).
-Should you decide to enroll, there is a one-time $125 nonrefundable registration feed and $100 nonrefundable seat deposit, which will be deducted from your tuition bill.
+* There is a $25 nonrefundable application fee due at the time you apply.
+There is a $30 fee if applying for Tuition Assistance Program (FACTS).
+Should you decide to enroll, there is a one-time $125 nonrefundable registration fee and $100 nonrefundable seat deposit, which will be deducted from your tuition bill.